clef-lilas/clef-lilas.github.io/index.md

 For both platforms we release the documents/research data sets and a precompiled set of candidate documents.
 For further data set documentation, please refer to the documentation included in the repository.

-## The STELLA Evaluation Framework
+## STELLA Evaluation Framework

 We use the STELLA framework to include your rankings and recommendations!

+Currently, the infrastructure supports two different types of submission.
+Experimenters can choose to submit pre-computed runs with TREC run file syntax *OR* use this repository in order to integrate their system as a micro-service into the [STELLA App](https://github.com/stella-project/stella-app).
+In contrast to pre-computed results, these dockerized systems can deliver more comprehensive search result since they are not limited to pre-selected queries or items.

 ![](https://github.com/stella-project/stella-micro-template/blob/master/doc/STELLA_participate_ani.gif)